+Sources: ECB and CEPR.
 Note: T represents the peak of activity prior to the respective recessions.
 The dates of the euro area peaks are the third quarter of 1974, the first quarter of 1980, the first quarter of 1992 and the first quarter of 2008.

 - 5 Five periods of financial crisis are singled out as having been particularly severe, and are referred to as "systemic": Spain (1978-79), Finland (1989-93), Sweden (1990-93), Norway (1988), and Japan (1993); all other financial crises in this article are referred to as "non-systemic".
-For a complete listing of episodes characterised as systemic and non-systemic crises, see Chapter 3 of the April 2009 IMF World Economic Outlook. - 6 Indeed, the latest financial crisis differs in many respects from the selected group of previous crises examined - see, for instance, S. Cecchetti, M. Kohler and C. Upper "Financial Crises and Economic Activity", Paper for the Federal Reserve Bank of Kansas City's symposium at Jackson Hole, Wyoming, August 2009. - 7 This is consistent with the finding that recessions associated with credit crunches and house price busts in OECD countries have tended to be deeper and longer than other recessions over the last 50 years (see S. Claessens, M. Kose and M. Terrones, "What Happens During Recessions, Crunches and Busts?", IMF Working Paper No 274, 2008). - International evidence suggests that past financial crises have been characterised by substantially and persistently depressed output during subsequent recoveries - see Chapter 4 of the October 2009 IMF World Economic Outlook.
+For a complete listing of episodes characterised as systemic and non-systemic crises, see Chapter 3 of the April 2009 IMF World Economic Outlook. - 6 Indeed, the latest financial crisis differs in many respects from the selected group of previous crises examined - see, for instance, S. Cecchetti, M. Kohler and C. Upper "Financial Crises and Economic Activity", Paper for the Federal Reserve Bank of Kansas City's symposium at Jackson Hole, Wyoming, August 2009. - 7 This is consistent with the finding that recessions associated with credit crunches and house price busts in OECD countries have tended to be deeper and longer than other recessions over the last 50 years (see S. Claessens, M. Kose and M. Terrones, "What Happens During Recessions, Crunches and Busts?", IMF Working Paper No 274, 2008). - 8 International evidence suggests that past financial crises have been characterised by substantially and persistently depressed output during subsequent recoveries see Chapter 4 of the October 2009 IMF World Economic Outlook.
 Indeed, the effects of the latest financial crisis may have lowered euro area potential output, as discussed in the box entitled "Potential output estimates for the euro area" in the July 2009 issue of the Monthly Bulletin.

 sheet overhang across institutional sectors, leading to weak private demand in a context of restricted credit flows.
 In terms of composition, the recovery from a financial crisis typically involves a more prolonged adjustment in investment.
 In addition, households increase their savings in an attempt to repair balance sheets affected by losses in housing and financial wealth, with the result that private consumption is even weaker than the level entailed by the strong rise in unemployment.
 In such circumstances, the impetus to growth from external demand is a considerably more important driver of the recovery.
-When the financial crisis is specific to a small open economy, it is typically accompanied by a significant depreciation of the exchange rate and the likelihood of an export-led recovery is much higher.
-In contrast to most past financial crises, a characteristic of the latest crisis is that it has affected the global financial system and the developed economies simultaneously.
-Finally, as financial crises are typically accompanied by a strong fiscal expansion, the subsequent period outlined above has had a clear counterpart in the adjustment of the various expenditure components of demand, but its effect has been most visible, by far, in the adjustment of international trade - particularly euro area exports.
-The contraction in export volumes in the latest downturn has been far in excess
+When the financial crisis is specific to a small open economy, it is typically accompanied by a significant depreciation of the exchange rate and the likelihood of an export-led recovery is crises, a characteristic of the latest crisis is that it has affected the global financial system and the developed economies simultaneously.
+Finally, as financial crises are typically accompanied by a strong fiscal expansion, the subsequent period is characterised by a need for resolute fiscal consolidation.